namtran6701/webscraping_ms/Instructions-manuals.md

-# Welcome to Your Lab Environment!
+# Welcome to Sample Code Implementation for Indexer with Azure Storage !

 ## Objective

-**Build a custom indexer pipeline on top of Azure AI Search** that enriches your index using the OpenAI service.
-Scrapy is being used to crawl data from public website given under configuration which is being used within Az function to crawl and upload chunks into Azure storage.
+**Build a knowledgebase , data ingestion solution along with  AI search indexer pipeline ** that enriches your index using the OpenAI service.
+Scrapy is being used to crawl data from public website given under configuration which is being used within Az function to crawl and upload chunks into Azure blob storage.
 Indexer purpose is to link with data source blob and upload to Azure AI index.

-**Azure Lab Instructions**
+**Azure Infra Instructions**

 ## Instructions to Log in to Azure Portal and Set Up Custom Template